 Dr. Makalatia, adult internal medicine, received her medical degree from Tbilisi State Medical University in the Republic of Georgia in 1989, where she graduated summa cum laude.
 She completed her residency training in internal medicine at Lutheran Medical Center in Brooklyn, N.Y., and completed a Fellowship in cardiology at the Academy of Post-Graduate Education in the Republic of Georgia.
 She completed a geriatric medicine Fellowship at New York University Langone Medical Center.
 Dr. Makalatia is fluent in English, Russian, and Georgian.

 Ms. Minor, registered dietician and wellness educator, has expertise in medical nutrition counseling, with a focus on education, fitness and program design.
 She received a bachelor’s degree in behavioral neuroscience from Lehigh University, a bachelor’s degree in human nutrition from University of Massachusetts-Amherst and a master’s in holistic nutrition from Clayton College of Natural Health.
 Ms. Minor has broad wellness experience including in hospice programs, visiting nurse settings, spa settings and private practice.
-She inspires clients to choose a journey of wellness to ensure optimal outcomes and healthier lifestyles.

 Gina Nickels-Nelson is a licensed family nurse practitioner providing primary care to children and adolescents.
 After receiving her undergraduate nursing degree from Northern Michigan University, she earned her M.S. in nursing at the University of Rochester.
 She has specialized in pediatric emergency and wellness care.